cpina/rsync-queue/README.md

 directory.
 When it's finished it moves the file into uploaded/

-If a person needs to send a file before someone else it's only a matter to add a file there with a lower priority.
+If a person needs to send a file before someone else it's only a matter of adding a file with a lower number.

 If rsync_queue.py is killed with the signal SIGTERM it emails with the progress of the file to the address setup in the configuration file.